catsdata/Pewlett-Hackard-Analysis/README.md

 ## Overview

-Pewllet-Hackard (PH) is a large company with several thousand employees - many of those are baby-boomers who are currently about to retire, which could cause a massive problem.
-The company intends to tackle the issue in two ways:
+Pewllet-Hackard is a company with several thousand loyal employees; many of which are baby-boomers about to retire.
+This mass retirement coming up has been termed the "silver tsunami".
+Bobby, the Pewlett-Hackard HR analyst, was tasked to perform employee research with my assistance and analyze data to answer the following:
-- Offering retirement packages for those who meet certain criteria;
-- Figuring out which positions will need to be filled in the upcoming years.

-Bobby is an HR analyst who works at Pewllet-Hackard's and whose task is to perform employee research.

-Given how critical the current situation is, Bobby is tasked to find out:
-- ***Who will be retiring in the next few years?***
+- ***Who will be retiring in the next few years, and what are their current titles?***
-- ***How many positions will PH have to fill?***

-Pewllet-Hackard has not taken data seriously up to this point and still manages their employees' information in CSV files.
-They finally decided it was time to convert it to a solution that would allow more scalability, therefore a SQL-database was brought into scene.
+- ***Which employees are eligible for a mentorship program?***

+Data is currently pulled into csv files from seperate systems, but needs to be built into a database for future use and scalability.
+SQL is the preferred database structure.

-We have been provided six CSV files (listed below in resources) to convert into a database for the analysis
+We have been provided six CSV files (listed below in resources) to convert into the SQL database for the retirement analysis:
 - departments.csv
 - dept_emp.csv
 - dept_manager.csv